 LearnDash is pretty ugly right after install so I realized pretty quickly I was going to need a theme.
-They recommend a few themes and two were free so I picked one of those (I went with the Astra free theme).
+There are several highly recommended LearnDash themes to choose from.
+Some are free so I picked one of those (I went with the Astra free theme).

 I installed that theme right away thinking I would be ready to go.
 But once the theme was installed the site was still bare bones.
 I had to add in course widgets in the sidebars to get it ready.
 I spent about 30 minutes getting it to a presentable state and it was still lacking, but looked OK enough to show off the features.

 LifterLMS was really a lot closer to ready right out of the box.
 The default LifterLMS theme is workable much faster.

 I had to add in some widgets, but it was pretty straightforward and took very little time.